TamaHaw/react-native-study/README.md

 - Fifth Project: making dice roller app.
 In here I've learned about:
   - **Haptic Feedback**: Use react-native-haptic-feedback for vibrations when buttons are pressed.
   - **Dice Randomizer**: Generates random numbers (1-6) and changes the image based on the result (using switch-case).
+- Sixth Project: making currency exchange application.
+In here I've learned about:
+  - **Snackbar Notification**: Use react-native-snackbar to display error messages or information.
+  - **FlatList**: Display a list of currencies in a grid with FlatList.
+This method is more efficient because the app did not load all of the data but only the data displayed.
+  - **Constant**: Provide some constants value (data) that can be called and used in the app
 - coming soon

 ## If you copy or clone each project make sure to change the main directory's name with this rules: